Bundeena: History

 Bundeena is an Aboriginal word meaning "noise like thunder" (presumed to be a reference to the sound of the waves crashing on Horderns Beach).
 Aboriginal rock engravings made by Dharawal people can be found at Jibbon Head.

 Bass and Flinders investigated the area in 1796, deciding that it was not a suitable location for a settlement.
 In 1815 there were reports of criminals in the Cabbage Tree Creek region who were producing sly grog.
 They used the caves along the foreshore for storage.

 Bundeena's first authorised white settler, Owen Byrne, was granted land at the site in 1832.
 George Simpson received a land grant at the adjacent Bonnie Vale in 1863.
 Simpson's Hotel was opened in the area now known as Simpsons Bay by George's son, William, in the 1870s.
 The sandstone Simpson's House (1870s) is still standing at what is now Bonnie Vale Campground.

 A wharf was built in 1890 and W.A.
 Hodgkinson conducted a launch service from Gunnamatta Bay in 1908.
 Captain R.R.
 Ryall commenced the Cronulla to Bundeena ferry service in 1915.
 The Wharf was reconstructed in 1920.
 The district's first store commenced operations at the beginning of the 1930s.
 Bundeena Public School opened on 14 September 1948.

+Several famous artists live in Bundeena, Including Garry Shead, George Gittoes and Shen Jiawei.